belaalb/G2DM/README.md

 # Adversarial target-invariant domain generalization

+# Simple use

+Clone or download the repository and run binder.ipynb!

 # Binder
 Click on [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MohammadJavadD/TI-DG/master) and run binder.ipynb.
 If you get memory error on mybinder try to decrease batch_size or run the jupyter on the colab or a deep learning rig. ;)